theseniordads/monomental/DOCS/README.md

 ### "Prodigy Tribute" aka "Smack My Bitch Up" screen
 Ran first time!
 To be honest, this was quite a simple screen, so we weren't expecting any major problems here.

+### "Tri-di Donut" screen
+Another biggie, and upon our first trial run, it didn't appear at all!
+So we suspected something had gone wrong right at the prep stage.
+Sure enough, we found a couple of typos that caused a crash.
+Once we fixed those, everything worked fine!

 # MORE TO COME!